stevenmach123/createVAO-vertex_shader-WebGL/README.md

-# spring-2021-assignment-0-stevenmach123
-spring-2021-assignment-0-stevenmach123 created by GitHub Classroom
+## Computer Graphic Project
+## Link
+   - s
-### How the program run
+### How the program work
+  1. Download or clone repository first, then open the link
+  2. Ask **choose file**, choose between **fragment.gsls.js** or **vertex.gsls.js**  (first you see nothing)
-  - First, you see nothing when try all slider or check box.
-Until you load a JSON file.
-This file immediately reflected based on sliders rgba an sliderN , and what color for triangles based on current checkbox selective
+  3. Until you load a JSON file.
+This file immediately reflected based on sliders rgba an sliderN , and what color for triangles based on current checkbox selective.
       - SliderN change number of triangles in both mode, while slider rgba change color of triangles in user-config

- - Upload new file( incidate different amount of max triangle) slider will scale in both  max value perspective and selected value perspective.
+  4. Upload new file( incidate different amount of max triangle) slider will scale in both  max value perspective and selected value perspective.

  ### Some methods functionality